gmemstr/pogo/CONTRIBUTING.md

 Then make your changes.
 If you use Sublime Text 3, please check out [our snippets](https://gist.github.com/gmemstr/60831109f0ae6c40861c1751a367524e) to add some shortcuts to make your life easier.

-The platform is divided into two main parts: The main Go app, which does everything from generating RSS to serving up webpages, and the Vue.js app portion, which currently handles the admin interface but will be implemented into the main frontend as well.
+The platform is divided into two main parts: The main Go app, which does everything from generating RSS to serving up webpages, and the "DeV" web interface, which implements a basic frontend for testing - if you want to contribute to the frontend, check out [gmemstr/pogo-vue](https://github.com/gmemstr/pogo-vue).

 Once you've made your changes, please make sure the app can build